The easiest NPS Tool - NPS-Hero – Measure Customer Loyalty with Net-Promoter-Score

 Register now

 Understanding your NPS can be a game-changer for your business.
 A high NPS indicates strong customer loyalty and a likelihood of word-of-mouth referrals.
-By focusing on improving your NPS, you can:
+Using NPS benchmarking tools and focusing on improving your score, you can:

-• Identify areas where your business excels and where it needs improvement.
+• Identify areas where your business excels and needs improvement.

-• Enhance customer experience by acting on the feedback from detractors and passives.
+• Enhance the customer journey by acting on feedback from detractors and passives.

 How to Calculate the NPS

-The NPS is calculated by subtracting the percentage of customers who are detractors (score 0-6) from the percentage of customers who are promoters (score 9-10).
-This provides a single metric that represents the overall customer sentiment towards your brand.
+The NPS is calculated by subtracting the percentage of detractors (score 0-6) from the percentage of promoters (score 9-10).
+This gives a single metric representing customer sentiment towards your brand.

-Detractors (score 0-6) are unhappy customers who may not return and could potentially harm your brand through negative word-of-mouth.
+Detractors (score 0-6): Unhappy customers who could harm your brand through negative feedback.

 Interpreting Your NPS